A FASCINATION WITH THE UNSEEN, THE LIMINAL SPACE BETWEEN REALITY, THE MIND’S EYE, AND IMAGINATION

 Harvey recently completed two major public art commissions: a window element and mosaics for the Toronto Transit Commission’s Chester Subway Station, fabricated by Mosaika (Montreal) and Pulp Studio PIX Imaging (Los Angeles); and hand-painted glass wall features, LED illuminated, for a Toronto residential development by Great Gulf, made by glass studio Franz Mayer of Munich.

-The artist is represented by Galerie Borchardt in Hamburg, Germany.
+The artist is represented by Galerie Borchardt, Hamburg, Germany.

 RECENT NEWS